 i) In this district, the residential parking requirement shall be based on the number of bedrooms per dwelling unit.
 The spaces required shall only serve to calculate overall supply, and shall not be assigned to specific dwellings.

-Bedrooms Efficiency (0) 1 Bedroom 2 Bedroom 3 Bedroom 4 Bedroom Spaces Required 1 1.5 2 2.5 3 spaces per additional bedroom.
+Bedrooms Efficiency (0) 1 Bedroom 2 Bedroom 3 Bedroom 4 Bedroom Spaces Spaces Required 1 1.5 2 2.5 3 shall increase by 0.5 spaces per additional bedroom.